azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

-The folders doc and Media contains images and instructions for differents labs and demo.
-Source contains source code of the sample.
-Provision folder contains the scripts to create assets required for [lab 02](../02 - Visual Studio) and [lab 03](../03 - Continuous Delivery).
-Reset folder contains the scripts to clean up and pre filled images .
+The folders doc and Media contain images and instructions for differents labs and demo.
+The Source folder contains source code of the sample.
+The Provision folder contains the scripts to create assets required for [lab 02](../02 - Visual Studio) and [lab 03](../03 - Continuous Delivery).
+The Reset folder contains the scripts to clean up and pre filled images.

 The next step is to create the assets that the Customer Reviews solution relies on.

 <a name="Exercise3"></a>
 ## Exercise 3: Create assets with Azure Resource Manager template ##

-The`Provision` folder contains a Azure Resource Manager template file [Provision\assets\template.json]().
+The `Provision` folder contains an Azure Resource Manager template file [Provision\assets\template.json]().
 This file describe all the to be created Azure assets:

 * Storage account
 * CosmosDB is the evolution of DocumentDB.
 DocumentDB is still the name use in the template for asset name and variables.